Geetha63/MS-Teams-Scripts/AssignPolicyToTeachers-EducationDomain/README.md

 # How to run the script
 To run the script you will need to either download it or copy and paste the script into Powershell

-Provide the global administrator credentials or credentials which has both AzureAD and MicrosoftTeams adim permissions to connect to AzureAD and microoftTeams
+Provide the Global Administrator Credentials or Credentials which has both AzureAD and MicrosoftTeams adim permissions to connect to AzureAD and MicrooftTeams

 Hit enter to continue

 # Expected Output
-Policie types TeamsChannelsPolicy,TeamsMeetingPolicy,TeamsMessagingPolicy with policyName `All teachers` are assigned to **All Teachers** distribution list with rank 1
+Policie types TeamsChannelsPolicy, TeamsMeetingPolicy, TeamsMessagingPolicy with policyname `All teachers` are assigned to **All Teachers** distribution list with rank 1